 Director M. Night Shyamalan, delighted after he discovered the unknown Cindy Cheung, was shocked to hear that her agent demanded $1 million for her role in this film.
 Night was prepared to pay the SAG minimum, $65,000.
 They settled at $100,000.

-According to the book The Man Who Heard Voices, or How M. Night Shyamalan Risked His Career on a Fairy Tale, one of the reasons why Shyamalan decided to part with Disney was because the Disney president of development Nina Jacobsen took her son to a party instead of staying home to read the script for Lady in the Water.
-Shyamalan had it personally couriered to her, and to add insult to injury, she didn't like it anyway.
+According to the book "The Man Who Heard Voices," or "How M. Night Shyamalan Risked His Career on a Fairy Tale," one of the reasons why Shyamalan decided to part with Disney was because Disney's president of development, Nina Jacobson, took her son to a party instead of staying home to read the script for Lady in the Water (2006).
+Shyamalan had it personally couriered to her, and to add insult to injury, she did not like it anyway.
 Shyamalan went off in a huff, and the "creative differences" he purportedly had with Disney was that he simply felt there was nothing creative about Disney anymore.
-He took the script to Warner Bros instead, but without the usual marketing campaign that Disney promoted his other films with, Lady in the Water was a box-office flop.
+He took the script to Warner Bros. instead, but without the usual marketing campaign that Disney promoted his other films with, and Lady in the Water (2006) was a box-office flop.

 Director M. Night Shyamalan was in talks with Philip Seymour Hoffman for an unspecified role in thid film.
 Hoffman, despite the fact that he "loved the script and liked the role," had scheduling conflicts.